bytebase/bytebase/docs/design/gh-ost-integration.md

 ### Crash recovery

 If it crashes halfway when migrating on `tablename`, we will end up with the original `tablename`, and `_tablename_gho`, `_tablename_ghc`.
 Our task check for gh-ost pre-migration validation will fail if `_tablename_gho` or `_tablename_ghc` is present.
-But if the user insists to run, we just drop `_tablename_gho` and `_tablename_ghc` for the user, rerun gh-ost.
+But if the user insists on running, we would drop `_tablename_gho` and `_tablename_ghc` for the user, rerun gh-ost.

-However, we need to refactor pre-migration validation and migration status, because the current logic doesn't allow migration to have the same version, rerun will lead to failure.
-We can refactor to reuse version to keep it idempotent.
+However, we need to refactor pre-migration validation and migration status because the current logic doesn't allow migration to have the same version, and a rerun will lead to failure.
+We can refactor to reuse the same version to keep it idempotent.

 Another approach is to abandon the previous version and start a new issue with a new version.
 The benefit is that we don't have to support rerun, so it's less complex.